bahelms/super_perfundo/posts/drafts/3-14_ray-tracer-part3.md

 value.
 When we create the wall it must have a Z-axis value of at least one, or the sphere will be stuck inside it like those poor dudes in the [Philadelphia Experiment](https://en.wikipedia.org/wiki/Philadelphia_Experiment){:target="x"}.
 The size of the wall defines the limits of our world.
-We'll shoot rays at every point on it and all of them don't make it to the wall will describe the sphere that's in the way.
+We'll shoot rays at every point on it, and all of the one that don't make it to the wall will describe the sphere that has blocked them.
 All that's left to do is code the algorithm to do this and turn the light on.

 # A Whole New World